Himiko: Relations with Wei

+Death and succession

+Himiko died soon after the events of 247, conventionally dated to about 247 or 248.
+The Records of the Three Kingdoms says that a burial mound more than one hundred paces across was made for her and that more than one hundred attendants “followed her to the grave”.
+An unnamed man then became king, but the communities did not accept him and renewed fighting reportedly caused more than one thousand deaths.
+Himiko's thirteen-year-old relative Toyo was subsequently installed as queen, after which order was restored.

 Historical references

-The shaman Queen Himiko is recorded in various ancient histories, dating back to 3rd-century China, 8th-century Japan, and 12th-century Korea.
+The shaman queen Himiko is recorded in various ancient histories, dating back to 3rd-century China, 8th-century Japan, and 12th-century Korea.

-The "Book of Wei" (Wei Zhi, 魏志), part of the Records of the Three Kingdoms, c.
-297. A pinghua (vernacular) version of the Sanguozhi, the history containing the first mention of Yamatai and Himiko.

 Chinese sources

+The Wajinden from the Book of Wei (Wei Zhi, 魏志), part of the Records of the Three Kingdoms, c.
+297, containing the first mention of Yamatai and Himiko.

-The first historical records of Himiko are found in the Records of the Three Kingdoms (Sanguo Zhi, 三國志), a Chinese classic text dating to c.
-297. However, rather than Records of the Three Kingdoms, Japanese scholars use the term of "Records of Wei: Account of Wajin" (魏志倭人伝, Gishi Wajinden), a Japanese abbreviation for the account of Wajin in the "Biographies of the Wuhuan, Xianbei, and Dongyi" (烏丸鮮卑東夷傳), Volume 30 of the "Book of Wei" (魏書) of the Records of the Three Kingdoms (三国志).
-This section is the first description of Himiko (Pimiko) and Yamatai:
+The first historical records of Himiko are found in the Records of the Three Kingdoms (Sanguo Zhi), a Chinese classic text compiled in the late third century.
+The passages about the people of Wa appear in volume 30 of its “Book of Wei” (魏書) and are conventionally known in Japan as the “Records of Wei: Account of Wajin” (魏志倭人伝, Gishi Wajinden).
+This is the earliest surviving source to describe Himiko and Yamatai:

 The Japanese people of Wa [倭人] dwell in the middle of the ocean on the mountainous islands southeast of [the prefecture of] Tai-fang.
 They formerly comprised more than one hundred communities.
 During the Han dynasty, [Wa envoys] appeared at the Court; today, thirty of their communities maintain intercourse [with us] through envoys and scribes.

 This early history describes how Himiko came to the throne:

 The country formerly had a man as ruler.
 For some seventy or eighty years after that there were disturbances and warfare.
 Thereupon the people agreed upon a woman for their ruler.
 Her name was Himiko [卑弥呼].
 She occupied herself with magic and sorcery, bewitching the people.
 Though mature in age, she remained unmarried.
 She had a younger brother who assisted her in ruling the country.
 After she became the ruler, there were few who saw her.
 She had one thousand women as attendants, but only one man.
 He served her food and drink and acted as a medium of communication.
 She resided in a palace surrounded by towers and stockades, with armed guards in a state of constant vigilance.

 The "Records of Wei" also records envoys travelling between the Wa and Wei courts.
 Himiko's emissaries first visited the court of Wei emperor Cao Rui in 238, and he replied: